Sie sind vermutlich noch nicht im Forum angemeldet - Klicken Sie hier um sich kostenlos anzumelden Impressum

 Sorry it took me a while to get back to you, but since I had only posted once to this forum a couple months ago, and don't read German, I have had difficulty figuring out the mechanics of even signing in, not to mention knowing how to go about giving a reply.
-The only thing that occurs to me is to use the Vocabulary Editor to use an Alternate Written Form for all the American style words that get transcribed that you wish to be British style.
-Certainly logic would be that if you chose the British versus American accent, one would expect the proper style of word to be transcribed.
-Unfortunately, logic does not always prevail.

 This all reminds me about a funny exchange that happened a few years ago between my nurse who was from Texas, but had what I would describe as a "deep South" American accent.
 She was talking on the phone to someone in the rehab department who was from Britian.
 They were having some difficulty understanding each other, and part way thru the conversation my nurse started to laugh and said to the rehab person: "It's hard to believe that we are both speaking the King's proper English!"